 In earlier wars, it was called "soldier's heart," "shell shock," or "combat fatigue."
 Today, doctors recognize the issues described by each of these terms as a distinct medical condition called posttraumatic stress disorder, or PTSD.

-PTSD can occur after a traumatic event such as combat, assault or a natural disaster.
+PTSD can occur after a traumatic event such as combat, an assault, or a natural disaster.
 While stress is common after a trauma, for those with PTSD reactions such as reliving an event in their mind and feeling distant or angry do not go away over time, and can even get worse.

 While PTSD can affect people who have experienced a wide range of life-threatening events, in Veterans the condition is commonly associated with combat trauma.
 It has taken a significant toll on many war Veterans who currently use VA health care, including Iraq and Afghanistan Veterans.
 Military sexual assault or harassment can also lead to PTSD.

-VA researchers are advancing the understanding of PTSD and its effects, developing and testing treatments for the condition, and working to find ways to prevent PTSD from occurring after trauma occurs.
+VA researchers are advancing the understanding of PTSD and its effects, developing and testing treatments for the condition, and working to find ways to prevent PTSD from occurring after trauma.
 Ongoing studies range from investigations of the genetic or biochemical foundations of the disorder to evaluations of new or existing treatments.

 VA's National Center for PTSD (NCPTSD) is a world leader in research and education programs focusing on PTSD and other psychological and mental consequences of traumatic stress.
-It currently consists of seven VA academic centers of excellence across the United States, with headquarters in White River Junction, Vt.
+It currently consists of seven VA academic centers of excellence across the United States, with headquarters in White River Junction, Vermont.

 In 2013, VA and the Department of Defense (DoD) announced that the two departments together were committing more than $100 million to fund two new consortia aimed at improving diagnosis and treatment of PTSD and mild traumatic brain injury.

-VA offers several evidence-based treatments for PTSD that have helped many Veterans.
+VA offers evidence-based treatments for PTSD that have helped many Veterans.
 Primarily, the department provides two forms of cognitive behavioral therapy: cognitive processing therapy (CPT) and prolonged exposure (PE) therapy.
 Many VA providers also offer a third type of behavioral therapy, called eye movement desensitization and reprocessing (EMDR).

 Cognitive processing therapy—In the 1980s, Dr. Patricia Resick developed CPT, a 12-session cognitive behavioral treatment originally designed to help victims overcome symptoms of sexual trauma.
 Those undergoing CPT therapy are helped to understand and change how they think about their trauma and its aftermath.
 The goal is to understand how certain thoughts about the trauma cause stress and make symptoms worse.

-Prolonged exposure therapy—VA researchers demonstrated, in 2013, the effectiveness of PE, or exposure therapy, for treating PTSD and depression in male and female Veterans of all eras.
+Prolonged exposure therapy—VA researchers with the National Center for PTSD demonstrated, in 2013, the effectiveness of exposure therapy for treating PTSD and depression in male and female Veterans of all eras.
 In PE, the goal is to make memories of traumatic events less fearful.
-Patients talk about their traumas repeatedly with therapists, in hopes of gaining control of thoughts and feelings about these difficult experiences.
+Patients talk about their traumas with therapists in a safe, gradual way and listen to recordings of their trauma narratives in between sessions, in hopes of gaining control of thoughts and feelings about these difficult experiences.

-In this case, doctors implanted two electrodes in the patient's amygdala, an almond-shaped cluster of neurons found on either side of the brain that help control emotion, memory, and other functions.
+DBS is a surgical procedure used to treat a variety of disabling neurological symptoms, especially those related to Parkinson's disease.
+Doctors implanted two electrodes in the patient's amygdala, an almond-shaped cluster of neurons found on either side of the brain.
 The small electrical current from the neurostimulator is designed to "calm down" the amygdala, keeping the patient from feeling the same level of fear in response to his or her traumatic memories.

 PTSD Coach application—VA's National Center for PTSD developed a smartphone application called PTSD Coach that helps Veterans and others learn about and manage PTSD symptoms.
-It features reliable information on PTSD and treatments that work; tools for screening, tracking and handling PTSD symptoms; and direct links to support and help.
+It features reliable information on PTSD and treatments that work; tools for screening, tracking, and handling PTSD symptoms; and direct links to support and help.